Berne gauge

-The Berne Gauge or Berne Convention Gauge is an informal but widely used term for the railway loading gauge considered the standard gauge in most of Europe.
+The Berne Gauge or Berne Convention Gauge is an informal but widely used term for the railway loading gauge considered the standard minimum loading gauge in most of Europe.
 The term arises from the international railway conference held and consequent convention signed in Bern, Switzerland in 1912.
 The official name of this gauge is the Gabarit passe-partout international (PPI, literally "pass-everywhere international gauge"), and it came into force in 1914.

 The European (Berne) loading gauge is usually 3150 mm wide by 3,175 mm rising to 4280 mm in the centre.
 This is a clearance envelope (see loading gauge) on a curve of 250 m radius.

 Previously, international through traffic, particularly freight, had been effectively constrained to vehicles and loads consistent with the standard French loading gauge, the narrowest and lowest in Mainland Europe.
 As a result of accepting the convention, the French embarked on a period of progressive upgrade to make their network compliant.